 Export Credit - an insurance, guarantee or financing arrangement which enables a foreign buyer of exported goods and/or services to defer payment over a period of time.
 Export credits are generally divided into short-term, medium-term (usually two to five years repayment) and long-term (usually over five years).
-Export Credit Agencies (ECAs) provide these financial services to companies that do business abroad, particularly for business countries have at least one FCA, which is activities in the Global South.
+Export Credit Agencies (ECAs) provide these financial services to companies that do business abroad, particularly for business activities in the Global South.
 Most Global North countries have at least one ECA, which is usually an official or quasi-official branch of their government.